Physics and Physical Oceanography

 The Department of Physics and Physical Oceanography at Memorial University of Newfoundland has a well-established graduate studies program backed by a strong tradition of research.
 The Department has offered MSc programs since the inception of graduate studies at Memorial in 1960 and its first PhD program was created in 1969.
 In the present day, our students are supervised by faculty with international experience, connections, and recognition.
 Our research programs receive generous funding from NSERC, the CFI, and other organisations.
 Our labs and computer facilities are equipped to offer students world-class research opportunities.

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Physics and Physical Oceanography website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 MSc (Physics, Physical Oceanography)

 MSc: 2 years

 October 1 for Spring admissions

 MSc (Canadian): $19,267